Iron Range Township, Itasca County, Minnesota

-Iron Range Township is a township in Itasca County, Minnesota, United States.
+Iron Range Township was a township in Itasca County, Minnesota, United States.
 The population was 649 at the 2010 census.

+The township was annexed by the city of Taconite effective January 1, 2013.

 Iron Range Township was named for the local iron mining industry.

 Geography

 According to the United States Census Bureau, the township has a total area of 28.9 sqmi, of which 27.2 sqmi is land and 1.8 sqmi, or 6.05%, is water.